GuitarRich/GitDMZFlowDemo/README.md

-# GitDMZFlowDemo
+# GitDMZFlow Demo Repository

-A repo to demonstrate GitDMZFlow
+This repository is in place to demonstrate the development workflow known as GitDMZFlow.